(800) 814-2665 Questions? Call Us Now!

 (7)

 A: You can cancel up to 24 hours in advance of the tour for a full refund.
-For a full refund, you must cancel at least 24 hours before the tour start time.If you cancel less than 24 hours before the tour start time, the amount you paid will not be refunded.Any changes made less than 24 hours before the tour start time will not be accepted.Cut-off times are based on the tour local time (EDT).This tour requires a minimum number of travelers.
+For a full refund, you must cancel at least 24 hours before the tour start time.If you cancel less than 24 hours before the tour start time, the amount you paid will not be refunded.Any changes made less than 24 hours before the tour start time will not be accepted.Cut-off times are based on the tour local time (EST).This tour requires a minimum number of travelers.
 If it’s canceled because the minimum isn’t met, you’ll be offered a different date/experience or a full refund.
 Read more Apr 2025

 Cancellation Policy